audeme/MOVIPiAPI/README.md

 1. Browse through the examples directory and play around with them.
 All examples assume `/dev/serial0`.
 You may have to modify them if that's not your device file.

+## Version History
+ * 0.1 initial version.
+ * 0.2 various fixes.
+ * 0.3 more fixes
+ * 0.4 more fixes and a couple Python examples derived from Arduino examples
+ * 0.5 python3, flake8, and `setup.py` added.